Aniket0898/ReAI/README.md

 # ReAI
 ## Overview
 The ReAI System is a web application built with Flask that integrates a Retrieval-Augmented Generation (RAG) model for answering questions.
-It uses various technologies, including AWS Bedrock to process and respond to user queries.
+It uses meta Llama3 and cohere embed-english hosted on AWS Bedrock to process and respond to user queries.
 This system is designed to handle both structured and unstructured data efficiently.

 ## Features
 1. Query Classification: Classifies queries into SQL-related or vector store-related.